Aptomi/k8s-app-engine/README_DEMO.md

     - He defines contexts for his service
     - Context is our secret sauce.
 It describes who the service is for and how resources are allocated/shared
     - In this case Frank offers analytics-pipeline in 2 contexts
-      - for analytics_ops_team (who control production instance)
+      - for it ops (who control production instance)
           - for them the service will run in cluster-us-east
-      - for development (who will share instance of this service)
+      - for developers (who will share instance of this service)
           - for them the service will run in cluster-us-west
     - enabled = true in Frank/analytics_pipeline/service.analytics_pipeline.yaml
     - Show UI - audit log